A great blue heron flies across a lake on a summer day, its wings almost touching the water.

 Ouimet Canyon Provincial Park

-Approximately an hour's drive northeast of Thunder Bay, Ouimet Canyon is a massive two-kilometre-long gorge believed to be the result of glaciers.
+Approximately an hour's drive northeast of Thunder Bay, Ouimet Canyon is a massive, two-kilometre-long gorge believed to have been carved by glaciers.
 The canyon is about 150 metres wide with steep walls that drop over 100 metres deep.

 Viewing platforms along the rim overlooking this spectacular natural attraction offer an unbeatable vantage point for bird watching.
 Look for peregrine falcons, a threatened raptor species spotted nesting along the canyon cliffs.

-Nearby, the Lakehead Region Conservation Authority hosts the annual Dorian Birding Festival in late May.
+Nearby, the Lakehead Region Conservation Authority hosts special events, including annual bird counts and the Dorian Birding Festival in May.

 Location: Greenwich Lake Road, Pass Lake